-It is important to note that, despite the fact that international companies often need to conclude intercompany agreements on the proportional distribution of costs among the companies of the holding, according to Russian legislation such transfers of costs between related parties is prohibited.
+It is important to note that, despite the fact that international companies often need to conclude intercompany agreements on proportional distribution of costs among the companies of the holding, according to Russian legislation such transfers of costs between related parties is prohibited.

-Costs transfer can be carried out exclusively within the frame of services rendered or works executed, that is, such costs must be directly linked with the specific services or works provided or performed in accordance with the agreement.
+Cost transfers can be carried out exclusively within the frame of services rendered or works executed, that is, such costs must be directly linked with the specific services or works provided or performed in accordance with the agreement.

-Frequently, newly created Russian subsidiaries of foreign companies or holdings start their activities on the Russian market by providing advertising and marketing services to their foreign parent company or group of companies, as well as searching for customers and promoting their goods and services on the new market.
+Frequently, newly created Russian subsidiaries of foreign companies or holdings start their activities in the Russian market by providing advertising and marketing services to their foreign parent company or group of companies, as well as searching for customers and promoting their goods and services on the new market.

 Moreover, at the initial stages of their activity, Russian subsidiaries often do not yet have sufficient capital for the full implementation of market development activities.
 In this case, they need to build a proper financial system, including the involvement of their parent company.